rishikmora/IPL-player-to-player-predictor/README.md

 Predict how a batsman performs against a bowler **before the match even starts**.

-This project is an AI-powered cricket analytics system that simulates real match scenarios and predicts:
+This is an AI-powered cricket analytics system that simulates realistic match scenarios and predicts:

-- 🔥 Runs in next 30 balls
+- 🔥 Runs in next 10 balls
-- ⚡ Runs in next 40 balls
+- ⚡ Runs in next 20 balls
-- 🚀 Runs in next 50 balls
+- 🚀 Runs in next 30 balls
+- 📊 Prediction range with uncertainty (± runs)

 ---

 ## 🧠 Why This Project?

 Traditional cricket stats show:

-- Average ❌
+- Batting average ❌
 - Strike rate ❌

 But they don’t answer:

-> What will happen *now* in this matchup under pressure?
+> What will happen *right now* in this matchup?

 This project solves that using:

 - Context-aware machine learning
+- Player vs player intelligence
 - Simulation-based prediction
-- Player vs player intelligence
+- Uncertainty-aware outputs

 ---

 ## 🎯 Features

-- ✨ Modern interactive UI (Streamlit)
+- ✨ Modern responsive UI (Streamlit dashboard)
 - 🎯 Player vs Player selection
-- 🌍 Smart city filtering
+- 🌍 Smart city-based filtering
 - ⚡ Fast predictions (cached model)
-- 📊 Multi-scenario simulation
+- 📊 Visual analytics (trend + uncertainty charts)
-- 🧠 Context-aware modeling
+- 🧠 Smart uncertainty engine
+- 📈 Player insights (form, impact, confidence)

 ---